newatoms/beta/_private/pitches/stby.md

 ### Method

 We look at the impact that STBY had on past clients/products/services.
-It would be good if STBY could suggest which clients to look at.
+It would be good if you could suggest a client to look at.

 ### Outcome